abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

  * **interval** (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
 Insert your desired time in ms (ex.
 5000).
 Can be "false" to disable, but must be a number if **ride** is set to "carousel" or "true".
  * **fade** (OPTIONAL): "true" or "false", to enable or disable the fading of the images.
 You can also omit the whole parameter, and in this case the carousel will default to standard transition.
  * **controls** (OPTIONAL): "true" or "false", to enable or disable the left and right arrows.
 If the parameter is omitted, no arrows will be shown.
  * **indicators** (OPTIONAL): "true" or "false", to enable or disable the bottom indicators.
 If the parameter is omitted, no indicators will be shown.
+ * **dark** (OPTIONAL): "true" or "false", to enable or disable dark controls, indicators, and captions.
+If the parameter is omitted, white theme colors will be used.
+You can override this behaviour by setting your colors in your custom css file.

 ### Css usage